Introduction¶

 BROOD is a lead generation tool designed to generate new and diverse compounds that satisfy isosteric and chemical feature constraints while also incorporating synthetic feasibility.
 Starting with a hit or lead molecule, BROOD generates bioisosteric analogs by replacing user-specified portions of the lead with fragments that have similar shape and electrostatics but with potentially novel connectivity and chemistry.
 Fragments and scaffold couplings are derived within the scope of a known chemical space, either user-specified or broadly relevant to medicinal chemistry (default BROOD database).

-The BROOD distribution comprises 2 programs as well as a script that can be run in conjunction with the OpenEye’s molecular visualizer, VIDA.
+The BROOD distribution comprises two programs as well as a script that can be run in conjunction with OpenEye’s molecular visualizer, VIDA.

 Applications¶

-Application to help find analog molecules to a lead molecule, by changing a portion of the molecules, where the new analogs have some desired properties, somewhat different than the lead molecule.
+The BROOD application creates analog molecules from a lead molecule by changing fragments of the lead, where the new analogs have potentially different properties.

 Utility Programs¶

-The following utility programs are also included in this distribution:
+The following utility program is also included in this distribution:

-BroodDBMerge: Utility to create a single database by merging two BROOD databases.
+BroodDBMerge: This utility creates a single database by merging two BROOD databases.

 Installing the BROOD Database¶

-The BROOD database is large (>5G) and will take 15-30 minutes to download with a good internet connection.
+The BROOD database is large (>5G) and takes 15–30 minutes to download with a good internet connection.
 When the download is complete, move the file to a convenient location and unpack (either unzip or untar/gzip) the database.
-The default BROOD database is a directory full of preorganized files that are optimized to make common BROOD searches execute quickly.
+The default BROOD database is a directory full of prepared files that are optimized to make common BROOD searches execute quickly.

 ->Edit Preferences....

-A preferences pop-up will open.Under the first line of the dialog, either type the path to your newly unpacked database or use the icon to open a file dialog that will allow you to browse to the database.
+under the Edit menu.
+A preferences pop-up window will open.Under the first line of the dialog, either type the path to your newly unpacked database or use the icon to open a file dialog that will allow you to browse to the database.
 In either case, specify the directory created in the unpacking process as the database rather than selecting one of the files contained in the database.